Legend

 Click on the arrows below to see details of each Priority Initiative.

-GOAL 1 Priority Initiatives:
+Priority Initiatives:

 Offer co-curricular social and environmental justice programming across campus, including opportunities to get actively involved.